Cray-HPE/docs-sat/portal/developer-portal/install/SAT_Authentication.md

 - The `username` option in the `api_gateway` section of the config file at `~/.config/sat/sat.toml`.
 - The name of currently logged in user running the `sat` command.

-If credentials are entered correctly when prompted by sat auth, a token file will be obtained and saved to `~/.config/sat/tokens`.
+If credentials are entered correctly when prompted by `sat auth`, a token file will be obtained and saved to `~/.config/sat/tokens`.
 Subsequent sat commands will determine the username the same way as `sat auth` described above, and will use the token for that username if it has been obtained and saved by `sat auth`.